mathew-kurian/TextJustify-Android/README.md

 Notes
 =======
-HTML formatting and this class will not have the expected results.
+HTML formatting will cause you to have expected results.

 Contributors
 =======